liquidlight/typo3-media-gallery/README.md

-# Gallery
+# TYPO3 Media Gallery

 A plugin to show images with a list of different engines to display.

 ## Installation

-1. `composer req liquidlight/gallery`
+1. `composer req liquidlight/media-gallery`
 2. Include the TypoScript, either by using static includes or including the files yourself
-    - Constants: `@import 'EXT:gallery/Configuration/TypoScript/constants'`
+    - Constants: `@import 'EXT:media_gallery/Configuration/TypoScript/constants'`
-    - Setup: `@import 'EXT:gallery/Configuration/TypoScript/setup'`
+    - Setup: `@import 'EXT:media_gallery/Configuration/TypoScript/setup'`
 3. Add a new gallery to a page & select images
 4. Pick your engine (library) or add your own